 The Executive board is responsible for organizing the daily work of the EL.
 It is responsible for the creation, composition and functioning of the Political Secretariat.
 The Executive board has to adopt the rules of its own work, as well as the rules of the work of the Secretariat.

 It determines the political guidelines of the EL between the General Assembly meetings.
 It proposes, plans and convenes political initiatives for the EL, convenes conferences or thematic meetings.
-It sets permanent or ad hoc working groups on special political issues and questions, chooses their responsible staff and fixes their tasks in accordance with the plan of action established by the Congress.
+It sets up permanent or ad-hoc working groups, whose responsible staff are chosen by, and whose tasks are fixed by the Board.

 The Executive board convenes the Congress and General Assembly meetings, fixes the proposals for time-table and venue, and suggests the standing orders and agenda.